thinkclay/rails_admin_place_field/README.md

 ```

 -------
-rails_admin_place_field is licensed under the MIT license.
+rails_admin_place_field is licensed under the [MIT license](http://opensource.org/licenses/MIT).

-Kudos and credit to [beyondthestory](https://github.com/beyondthestory/rails_admin_map_field) for his map_field which gave me the starting point to learn how to make this field
+Kudos and credit to [beyondthestory](https://github.com/beyondthestory/rails_admin_map_field) for the map_field which gave me the starting point to learn how to make this